New Academic Year FAQ

 Make a difference and learn from local and global communities through volunteering and gain confidence and experience by taking on a leadership role.

-Will I still be able to access libraries, data sets and learning resources on campus?
+Will I be able to access libraries, data sets and learning resources on campus?

 Yes, our libraries have the largest academic digital collection in Britain.